 - Add the turmeric powder, red chili powder, coriander powder and of garam masala powder.
-Saute well till vegetables are well coated with the spice powders, and the raw smell of the spices powders vanishes.
+Saute till vegetables are well coated with the spice powders, and the raw smell of the spices powders vanishes.

 - Add washed rice and mix well.

-- Add water (I used 1:2 ratio of rice to water, adjust the quantity of water according to the variety of rice you are using).
+- Add water (I used a 1:2 ratio of rice to water, adjust the quantity of water according to the variety of rice you are using).
 Add salt to taste.

-- Close the lid of cooker and take 3 whistles.
+- Close the lid of the cooker and take 3 whistles.
 Switch off the heat and let the pressure release by itself.

 - After the pressure releases naturally, open the lid and add the lemon juice.
 Mix well without breaking rice grains.